xuri/excelize-doc/en/workbook.md

 `RawCellValue` specifies if apply the number format for the cell value or get the raw value.

-`UnzipSizeLimit` specifies the unzip size limit in bytes on open the spreadsheet, this value should be greater than or equal to `WorksheetUnzipMemLimit`, the default size limit is 16GB.
+`UnzipSizeLimit` specifies the unzip size limit in bytes on open the spreadsheet, this value should be greater than or equal to `UnzipXMLSizeLimit`, the default size limit is 16GB.

-`WorksheetUnzipMemLimit` specifies the memory limit on unzipping worksheet in bytes, worksheet XML will be extracted to system temporary directory when the file size is over this value, this value should be less than or equal to `UnzipSizeLimit`, the default value is 16MB.
+`UnzipXMLSizeLimit` specifies the memory limit on unzipping worksheet and shared string table in bytes, worksheet XML will be extracted to system temporary directory when the file size is over this value, this value should be less than or equal to `UnzipSizeLimit`, the default value is 16MB.

 ## Create Excel document {#NewFile}